hexagonelle/applesaplings/README.md

 \
 In addition, the trees grow with applewood logs!
 You can use these to craft all your favorite blocks:
 - Stripped Applewood Logs
-- Applewood Wood & Stripped Applewood wood
+- Applewood Wood & Stripped Applewood Wood
-- Applewod Planks
+- Applewood Planks
 - Signs & Hanging Signs
 - Buttons & Pressure Plates
 - Fences & Fence Gates